So COVID-19 has you ready to get into the real estate game and wondering how to start house flipping?

-Because you are intending to flip the property we’re discussing, you would make installment payments to the seller during the renovation period and then pay them back in full at the time of sale.
+If you are intending to flip a property, you could make installment payments to the seller during the renovation period (and for any time you opt to rent it) and pay them back in full at the time of sale.

 Negotiating a great deal on an investment property is far more difficult if you don’t how what a fair price is.